The Materials Engineering specialization study program focuses on:

 The study program in Materials Engineering focuses on:

-Awarded Master's thesis
+Awarded Master's theses

 2024 – Ing.
 Tereza Havlíková, Industrial Enterprise Award – onsemi